Modern Slavery Statement

 Training

-We ensure that any updates and changes to our code of conduct in relation to modern slavery and human trafficking are communicated to all employees and all necessary and/or recommended training takes place.
-All Stott and May employees are expected to comply with all local laws and act with integrity and honesty in accordance with local guidelines and regulations.
+We keep abreast of any changes in legislation and ensure that any updates and changes to our code of conduct or legislation in relation to modern slavery and human trafficking are communicated to all employees, contractors and suppliers and that all necessary and/or recommended training takes place.
+All Stott and May employees complete modern slavery training within 90 days of joining our organisation and this training is then repeated on an annual basis.

-If you wish to discuss this Statement, please do not hesitate to contact:
+If you wish to discuss this Statement or if you wish to report an instance of modern slavery or human trafficking within our supply chain, please do not hesitate to contact:

 contractsandcompliance@stottandmay.com